-Other Income (Loss), Net.
-Other income (loss), net includes gains and losses associated with the sale of property, equipment and investment securities, as well as income from certain post-closing transition services to be provided by us to MyCase in connection with the MyCase Transaction.
+Other (Loss) Income, Net.
+Other (loss) income, net includes gains and losses associated with the sale of property, equipment and investment securities, as well as income from certain post-closing transition services provided by us to MyCase in connection with the MyCase Transaction.